Search Engine Optimization

 What is the difference between SEO and GEO for local businesses?

 SEO earns organic page-level rankings in traditional search results.
 GEO builds the entity recognition and content structure that AI platforms use to cite a business as a named, verified source in generated answers.
-For Southeast Wisconsin local businesses, SEO determines whether a page qualifies to appear in search results.
-GEO determines whether that page earns citation inside the AI-generated answer that appears above those results.
+For Southeast Wisconsin local businesses, SEO determines whether a page qualifies to appear in search results, and GEO determines whether that page earns citation inside the AI-generated answer that appears above those results.
 Both disciplines are necessary for complete search visibility in 2026.

 Web